48th G7 summit

 The 48th G7 summit was held from 26 to 28 June 2022 in Schloss Elmau, Krün, Bavarian Alps, Germany.
-Germany previously hosted a G7 summit in 2015 at Schloss Elmau.
+The previous G7 summit chaired by Germany in 2015 was also held at Schloss Elmau: the first time that the same hotel was chosen twice as a venue for the G7.

 Leaders at the summit

 The 2022 summit was the first summit for German Chancellor Olaf Scholz and Japanese Prime Minister Fumio Kishida.
-It was also the last summit for British Prime Minister Boris Johnson and Italian Prime Minister Mario Draghi.
+It was also the final summit for British Prime Minister Boris Johnson and Italian Prime Minister Mario Draghi.